cloudevents/spec/extensions/signature.md

 NOTE: atributes defined by this extension *ARE NOT* considered during the signing process.

-## Attribute Signing & verification process
+## Attribute signing & verification process

 - The set of attributes to be considered is constructed based on the scheme defined by `sigattrtype`.